MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/managed-partners-and-id-xbox-developers.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, partner, ID@Xbox ms.localizationpriority: medium
 ---

-# IDEs, SDKs, and target platforms, for ID@Xbox Managed Partners
+# Setting up an IDE to use Xbox Live, for ID@Xbox Managed Partners

 ## In this section